-With over 20 years experience of agricultural and rural development, I now focus my energy on food security and livelihood issues related to conflict, disaster and climate change.
-Combining agricultural and food industry knowledge with geo-political awareness I regularly contribute to food security assessments, agricultural development audits and the development of livelihood strategies within post conflict and disaster prone environments.
+With over 20 years experience of agricultural and rural development, I now focus my energy on food security and livelihood issues related to conflict, disaster and modern slavery.
+Combining agricultural and food industry knowledge with geo-political awareness I regularly contribute to the development of livelihood strategies wihtin fragile environments.

 As a senior lecturer in Land Management at Harper Adams University, I oversee projects undertaken by the Rural Security Research Group in a variety of subject areas.
-I also currently supervise a number of PhD students at HAU focusing on counterfeit pesticides, farm crime and rural crime.
+I also currently supervise a number of PhD students at HAU focusing on rural crime and links to organised criminality.

-I also am a member of the SCID (Security Conflict and International Development) panel of experts at the University of Leicester.
-Additionally I am a member of the Global Initiative Against Transnational Organised Crime, where I contribute on issues relating to food and agriculture systems.
+Addiytionally, I am a panel expert for the Global Initiative Against Transnational Organised Crime, where I contribute on issues relating to food and agriculture systems.

 CREST Collections is a joint repository for research outputs designed to capture the work of individuals and institutions who are Members of the Consortium for Research Excellence, Support and Training.